 Just as Go was designed with simplicity in mind, our courses are meant to be quick and easy for those looking to build their programming skills.
-Our six-part course for learning Go will teach:
+Our Learn Go course will teach:

 - How to set up a Go environment and create a Go file

 - Familiarity with the data types and variables of Go